remorses/AGENTS.md/opentui.md

 cdm modifier (named hyper in opentui) cannot be intercepted in opentui. because parent terminal app will not forward it. instead use alt or ctrl

-enter key is named return in opentui.
+enter key is named return in opentui. alt is option.

 ## overlapping text in boxes